 5. Though gingerbread was a staple of Medieval Christmas cookies, gingerbread men originated in the Renaissance.
 Queen Elizabeth I asked her bakers to form cookies in the shapes of her favorite courtiers so she could present them with cookies baked in their likenesses.

 6. In the 17th century, German and Dutch immigrants introduced cookie cutters and dessert molds to the American colonies, which began the American tradition of Christmas cookies in festive shapes.
 What would the holiday season be without iced bells, stockings, and, of course, gingerbread men?

 7. From sugar cookies to tea cakes to thumbprint cookies, everyone has their favorites.
 Some experts report that Americans consume about 300 cookies per person per year.
 Whether you like the tried-and-true traditional recipes or prefer to try something new, there is no shortage of recipes on the internet to satisfy any discerning palate.

-Since most of us are spending more time at home this year, why not try some new recipes to add to your cookie trays?
+Try some new recipes to add to your cookie trays this year.
 Adding Aronia berries to your recipes will add nutrients, bright flavor, and a brilliant pop of holiday color.
 Here are two delicious recipes that are easy to make at home with children.
 Your family and friends are sure to love them.